 - Endcaps throughout the store

-Wanna learn how to coupon at Target?
+Related: Wanna learn how to coupon at Target?
 We’ll teach you everything you need to know.

 Easy peasy, right?

-14. You can return Target clearance items.
+14. You can return clearance items to Target at any time.

-15. Check out Target Salvage Stores for more clearance items.
+15. Check out Target salvage stores for more clearance items.

 Target doesn’t let clearance items linger around the store as much as they did in the past.
 Once nonholiday items hit 70% off, they get sent off to a salvage store shortly after.
 If you’re looking for deeper discounts on clearance items, you can find them at Target salvage stores.